Ollie-H/Ollie-H.github.io/README.md

 Responsive-CV
 =============

 Simple Responsive CV, easy to edit and use.
-I using it myself here - [Preview](http://www.olliehusbanddesign.co.uk/cv)
+Using it myself here - [Preview](http://www.olliehusbanddesign.co.uk/cv)

 ###Features